MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_service_based_retention.md

 1. In the Exchange Admin Center, in the left sidebar, expand **Recipients** then select **Mailboxes**.

-1. Select  **Alex Wilber** from the list of mailboxes, and a fly-out panel on the right displaying Alex's mailbox settings will appear.
+1. Select  **Alex Wilber** from the list of mailboxes, and a flyout panel on the right displaying Alex's mailbox settings will appear.

 1. On **Alex Wilber**'s flyout page, select the **Others** tab.